 California, Hawaii, Massachusetts, Montana, Pennsylvania, North Carolina, and parts of Michigan have all banned insurers from determining rates based on gender.

-While insurers can’t use your gender to determine rates in the above states, we want to take a look at how much USAA’s rates do change in states where basing rates on gender is allowed.
+While insurers can't use your gender to determine rates in the above states, we want to look at how much USAA's rates change in states where basing rates on gender are allowed.

 |Demographic||Single 17-year old female||Single 17-year old male||Single 25-year old female||Single 25-year old male||Married 35-year old female||Married 35-year old male||Married 60-year old female||Married 60-year old male|